 While having the right sort of content on your social networks is important, the way you present yourself online is equally important.
 For instance, if you just post content online without any sort of formal opinion on the subject, the employer may never know your stances on industry issues.
 Nor will they see your critical thinking skills or expertise in the field.
 Similarly, if you never update your LinkedIn page or Twitter stream, a potential manager won’t be able to tell what sort of candidate you are, freeing up room for your competition.

 Put some personality into your social networks, particularly if the company has a heavy emphasis on company culture.
 For example, if the organization is known to hire self-starters with a penchant for creativity, make sure you present yourself in this light (if applicable, of course).
+Say, if you have launched your educational channel, which is highly ranked on YouTube because you followed important tips from companies like The Marketing Heaven, that might be a turning point for the employer.
 Any of your social networks could easily showcase these traits.
 Just be sure this content is consistent so the employer notices during pre-screening.

 What You Need to Nix